Modal Abstractions for Virtualizing Memory Addresses: Machine State and Semantics

 Programs in our logic are instruction sequences \instrs, which are formed by either a basic instruction \iskip, or prefixing an existing instruction sequence with an additional instruction (\iseq\instr\instrs).
-We model (and later, give program logic rules for) instructions for basic register moves, and reading and writing memory.
+We model (and later, give program logic rules for) instructions for register loads and stores, and reading and writing memory.
 The latter require page table walks.
-Figure \ref{fig:coq_addr_translation} gives a slightly simplified version of our address translation code in monadic style: starting from the root page table address \textsf{rtv}, the virtual address \textsf{w} is either resolved to a physical address or an error is returned.
-The full set of possible errors is not relevant to this paper; our logic is tailored for kernel code which should not fault, so our proof rules guarantee no memory failures occur --- that the page table walk for any dereferenced address will succeed.

-The main instructions we implement are variants of the x86-64 \lstinline|mov| instruction, which we format in Intel syntax (destination on the left, source on the right).
-As expected \textsf{store} would be the update on the memory map entry For memory operations, we treat

-which are realized by first translating the virtual-memory address of a memory location stored in $r_m$ to a physical memory location, then updating those memory contents with the contents of register $r_r$ (\TirNameStyle{WriteToMemFromReg}) or loading the value at that physical memory location into the register $r_r$ (\TirNameStyle{WriteToRegFromMem}).
-Additional variants (such as instructions which access memory at a constant offset from the virtual address stored in a register) are also treated.
+The most important instructions that we model are memory-accessing variants of the x86-64 \lstinline|mov| instruction, which we format in Intel syntax (destination on the left, source on the right).
+Thus, a store to memory is $\textsf{mov}~[r_m]~r_r$, and a load from memory is $\textsf{mov}~r_r~[r_m]$.
+Operationally, each first translates the virtual address stored in the register $r_m$ to a physical address (a page table walk), then either updates the memory at that physical location with the contents of $r_r$ (for store) or updates $r_r$ with the contents of that memory (for load).
+Our formalization includes additional \lstinline|mov| variants (e.g., accessing memory at constant offsets from the base register, or moves between registers), basic integer and bitwise operations (\lstinline|add|, \lstinline|and|, bit shifts, etc.) with their effects on \lstinline|rflags|, jumps and some (not all) conditional jumps, \lstinline|call|, \lstinline|ret|, \lstinline|push|, and \lstinline|pop|. \looseness=-1

-For register operations, we support moves back and forth between any pair of registers, though the \coq formalization splits these according to whether the source or destination registers are standard data registers (e.g., \lstinline|rax|) or control registers (e.g., \lstinline|cr3|).